 Demand is growing in the Middle East for intelligence, surveillance and reconnaissance (ISR) platforms, especially unmanned aerial vehicles (UAVs), to handle operations in Iraq, Lebanon and Israel.
 Boeing this month received more than $25 million in contract modifications to provide more persistent ISR from UAVs in Iraq and "in support of the global war on terror," the Pentagon reported.
 One of those modifications includes about $18.5 million for the continuation of operations for ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "ISR demand grows in Middle East".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "ISR demand grows in Middle East".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.